-The subject examination is a key component of the core clinical clerkship course grade and is administered toward the end of the clerkship.
+The NBME Subject Exam will be taken at the conclusion of either INT 3001 or INT 3002, depending on which clerkship is completed second.
+The score will contribute to the Knowledge Application domain of both INT 3001 and INT 3002.
 Students must score in the 3rd percentile or higher to meet the minimum passing threshold.
 Any requests to take an exam at any time other than the originally scheduled time (initial attempt) or any requests to delay a confirmed retake exam attempt, must seek an excused absence request by completing the Clinical Education Excused Absence Request Form in iNet.
 The absence is not excused until approved by the Clerkship Director.
 Examples of situations which would generally be approved for an excused absence from the exam include significant mental or physical illness (documentation from the treating licensed healthcare provider may be required), emergency or presentation at a professional conference (if eligible).
 If a student believes that the basis for their excused absence request is eligible for consideration for ADA accommodation, the student should follow the procedure outlined in the Disabilities and Academic Accommodations section of this handbook.
-Students receiving an excused absence from an NBME Subject Exam due to illness will be required to take the missed exam during the next exam date that they do not have a regularly scheduled NBME Subject Exam.
+Students receiving an excused absence from a Subject Exam due to illness will be required to take the missed exam during the next exam date that they do not have a regularly scheduled NBME Subject Exam.

-Should a student not meet the minimum passing threshold on their first attempt at the subject exam, they must communicate with their Clerkship Director and a Student Affairs Educational Learning Specialist to create a year-long study plan to prepare for retaking the subject exam and continuing with rotations promptly.
-Once this criterion has been met, the student must receive approval from the Clerkship Director to retake the subject exam.
-Once approval has been received, the student will work with the Clinical Data Coordinator to schedule the second exam attempt.
-If the student must take the subject exam twice to gain the minimum threshold, they will be awarded the maximum score of the 3rd percentile (minimum passing threshold) for grading purposes.
+Should a student not meet the minimum passing threshold on their first attempt at the NBME subject exam, they must communicate with their Clerkship Director and a Student Affairs Educational Learning Specialist to create a year-long study plan to prepare for retaking the NBME subject exam and continuing with rotations promptly.
+Once this criterion has been met, the student must receive approval from the Clerkship Director to retake the NBME subject exam.
+Once approval has been received, the student will work with the Clinical Data Coordinator to schedule the second NBME exam attempt.
+If the student must take the NBME subject exam twice to gain the minimum threshold, they will be awarded the maximum score of the 3rd percentile (minimum passing threshold) for grading purposes.

-Should a student not meet the minimum passing threshold on their first attempt at the subject exam in two or more different clerkships, they must meet with the appropriate Clerkship Directors and an Educational Learning Specialist and enroll in the Medical Knowledge Application course.
+Should a student not meet the minimum passing threshold on their first attempt at the NBME subject exam in two or more different clerkships, they must meet with the appropriate Clerkship Directors and an Educational Learning Specialist and enroll in the Medical Knowledge Application course.
 In addition, the student's year-long study plan will be revised and presented to the Clinical Competency Team for its added recommendation.

-Should a student not meet the minimum passing threshold within two attempts of the subject exam, the student has failed the course.
+Should a student not meet the minimum passing threshold within two attempts of the NBME subject exam, the student has failed the course.
 At that time, the student will meet with the Clerkship Director to determine remediation of the course.